 Every family tree has them, the ubiquitous Ag Labs and we tend to treat them as an amorphous group, frequently neglecting to find out more about their lives.
 How often do we hear, ‘My family tree is really boring, it is all Ag Labs’?
 As with any ancestor’s occupation, we owe it to those ancestors to find out more about what the job entailed.
 What tools were used?
 What clothes were worn What innovations or processes took place in their field (no pun intended) during their working lives?

 Not all agricultural labourers are the same.
 Use maps, local sources and Google Street View to find out about the terrain.
 Can you discover what the soil type is in the area?
 Tithe Maps of the 1830s and 1840s will tell you about the land use on the farms where your ancestor may have worked.
 The National Farm Survey of 1941, held at The National Archives, will give a more up to date picture.
-Look at the books by Charles Vancouver, written in the early nineteenth century.
-Here is the volume for Devon but other counties were also covered.
+Look at the British county by county General Surveys of Agriculture, written in the late eighteenth and early nineteenth century.
+Here is the volume for Devon .
 Another excellent book about West Country Agriculture is The Husbandry of Devon and Cornwall by Robin Staines, Andrew Jewell and Richard Bass (Stanes 2008).

 The DVDs and books that resulted from the Victorian, Edwardian, World War II and Tudor Monastery Farm television programmes are invaluable.
 As a result of the Victorian Farm series, The Book of the Farm that the team used as a source, has been reprinted, with an introduction by Alex Langlands.
 This is a great insight into Victorian Farming techniques.